-As we push away from the iPhone SE 2’s release date we’re starting to get feedback from early adopters.
-While a lot of the feedback is good, some users are complaining about abnormal battery drain which is an extremely common issue that impacts all versions of the iPhone.
+As we push deeper into 2022 we continue to get feedback from iPhone SE 2 users.
+While a lot of the feedback is good, some users are complaining about abnormal battery drain, a common issue that impacts all versions of the iPhone.

-We’ve heard about an assortment of issues with Apple’s new phone.
+We’ve heard about an assortment of issues with Apple’s second-generation iPhone SE.
 Some of the problems are minor bugs.
 Others, like abnormal battery drain, are far more problematic.

 Again, iPhone battery life problems are extremely common.
-They tend to popup after every iPhone release and after every iOS update so these complaints don’t come as much of a surprise.
+They tend to popup after every iOS update so these complaints don’t come as much of a surprise.

-If you start noticing heavy battery drain you’ll want to take matters into your own hands before you get in contact with Apple’s customer service.
+If you start noticing heavy battery drain you’ll want to take matters into your own hands before getting in contact with Apple’s customer service.

 In this guide we’ll take you through some fixes that might help you fix bad iPhone SE 2 battery life.
 These are fixes that have worked for us over the years and there’s a chance they work for you.